 Hartmut Lohmeyer for Wilkhahn Lounge Chair in Teak and Cane

-Hartmut Lohmeyer for Wilkhahn, lounge chair, teak, cane, fabric striped upholstery, Germany, 1960
+Hartmut Lohmeyer for Wilkhahn, lounge chair, teak, cane, green upholstery, Germany, 1960

 Hartmut Lohmeyer (1923-) was trained as an architect at the Technische Hochschule in Karlsruhe.
 Here he studied architecture under Egon Eiermann and later became a furniture designer.
 He developed furniture for the home in particular for Wilkhahn in the 1950s and 1960s.